martellaj/find-commit/README.md

 `$ find-commit -s <alias> <commit-sha>`

+### Delete a saved alias
+If you're no longer interested in a particular commit, delete it from your list of saved aliases with the `-d` flag.

+`$ find-commit -d <alias>`

 ### List saved aliases
 Use the `-l` or `--list` flag to list all of the aliases you've saved and their values.